PART II: Return Filing Problems (Problems 2-5)

 Use Form 8275 anytime you have a potentially questionable tax deduction.
 Anytime you hear your tax accountant or your own inner voice say, "Don't raise a red flag, think of Form 8275 instead of crossing the deduction off your list.
 By using Form 8275, you ensure that you do not pay more taxes than you owe.

 Please note that Form 8275 is not a process of sneaking unlawful claims past the IRS.
 Do not claim a deduction you are not legally entitled to claim.
 But if you are legally entitled to the deduction, do not hesitate to claim it merely because the IRS might question it.
 Form 8275 gives you the best of all worlds.
 You can lower your tax, increase your deductions and do it without risk.
-For more information on the effective uses of Form 8275, please see my book The IRS Problem Solver.
+For more information on the effective uses of Form 8275, please see my books How to Win Your Tax Audit and The IRS Problem Solver.

 Return is filed late or not at all, resulting in late filing penalties, interest and possible enforcement action.